Why is my website traffic dropping?

 4. Spambot traffic may have artificially raised your earlier traffic

-Spambot, or other irregular, traffic can artificially inflate your Google Analytics traffic, especially traffic that is reported as ‘Direct’ in Google Analytics.
-Check with your web hosts to see whether they have implemented any protection / firewall software that is stopping bot or other traffic getting through to your site now.
-This will generally be a good thing to do, but will mean that your website will be seeing less traffic now.
+Spambot or other irregular traffic can artificially inflate your Google Analytics traffic, especially traffic that is reported as ‘Direct’ in Google Analytics.
+Check with your web hosts to see whether they have implemented any protection/firewall software that is stopping bot or other traffic from getting through to your site now.
+This will generally be a good thing to do but will mean that your website will be seeing less traffic now.
 Just means that your visitor count may have been exaggerated previously!

 5. Have you changed, or removed, content?
-Seing a traffic drop after redesign?
+Seeing a traffic drop after redesign?

 Changing your website content can have a big impact on your search traffic.

 Be careful when editing existing pages and posts, in case you weaken the content for search terms that you are already ranking for.
 This is especially true for those pages which get a lot of search traffic, particularly if that traffic is for relevant search terms.
 If you want to work on the content of those pages, try to understand what it is about the page that is attracting the search traffic in the first place, and make sure you don’t mess that content up!

 If you delete content, don’t forget that links to that content will still exist externally.
 Certainly, search engines would have the content in their index, and so could still be trying to send traffic to you after the page has been deleted.
 Other websites may also be backlinking to your (now removed) content.
 So, you’ll need to make sure that you are redirecting this traffic to a valid page, otherwise your visitors will be landing on the ubiquitous 404 (not found) page